Join the RHS today and support our charity

 There are no pesticides that kill earthworms currently to available to home gardeners for controlling worms.

 Earthworms are hermaphrodite animals that pair up to exchange semen.
 Eggs are deposited in the soil in lemon-shaped egg sacs.
-These eggs hatch into miniature versions of the adult worms that gradually increase in size as they develop.
+These eggs hatch into small worms similar in appearance to the adults they gradually increase in size as they develop.
 Different species of earthworm occupy different habitats.
 Some live in compost heaps or other accumulations of rotting organic matter, while others live in the soil.
 Some species live near the soil surface while others occur deeper underground.
 In most situations the activities of earthworms improve soil structure.

 AntsAustralian and New Zealand FlatwormsChafer grubs in lawnsCoarse grasses in lawnsEarthwormsEarwigsLawns: autumn careLawns: mowingLawns: repairingLawns: spring and summer careLawns from turfLawns from seedLeatherjacketsMice and volesMolesMoss on lawnsProtect your garden Worm composting